prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 >     data/products.csv
 >     !data/default_products.csv
 >
-> NOTE: to clarify, the "data/default_products.csv" file should be INCLUDED in the repo, while the "data/products.csv" should be IGNORED.
+> NOTE: to clarify, the "data/default_products.csv" file should be INCLUDED in version control, while the "data/products.csv" should be IGNORED.

+This allows each user to use their own custom inventory of products, and change those items without the changes getting tracked in version control.
+This allows many developers with different inventories to share the same code base.